-• the results of the audit on the JMA's direct expenditure on technical assistance and project management (payments) on all the expenditure since the last audit.
+the results of the audit on the JMA's direct expenditure on technical assistance and project management (payments) on all the expenditure since the last audit.

 In this respect, the final external audit report shall certify the statement of revenue and expenditure of the last year of the programme presented by the JMA in its financial report, and in particular, it shall certify that the stated expenditure has actually been incurred and is accurate and eligible.
+In case there have been no payments to the projects since the last audit, the report shall cover only the results of the audit on technical assistance, as well verifications related to the data presented for the whole duration of the programme:

-- the verification results of the reconciliation with the bank account and the financial table of the JOP; - the verification results of the JMA calculation for the payments, expenditure reported and recoveries for the project and technical assistance; - the verification results on the JMA final statement on pending recoveries and irrecoverable amounts; - the verification on the suspended amounts due to legal proceedings; - the verification on the amount of EU contribution; - the verification that the minimum co-financing rate, in accordance with article 20 of ENPI CBC IR has been respected.
+- the verification results of the reconciliation with the bank account and the financial table of the JOP; - the verification results of the JMA calculation for the payments, expenditure reported and recoveries for the project and technical assistance: - the verification results on the JMA final statement on pending recoveries and irrecoverable amounts: - the verification on the suspended amounts due to legal proceedings; - the verification on the amount of EU contribution; - the verification that the minimum co-financing rate, in accordance with article 20 of ENPI CBC IR has been respected.